Updated On : September 4, 2023

 Key Contents:

-Paper Pushers to Strategic Advisors: In the past, the role of in-house counsel in a company was often limited to just handling documents and giving basic legal advice.
+Paper Pushers to Strategic Advisors: In the past, the in-house counsel in a company was often limited to just handling documents and giving basic legal advice.
 Basically, they were considered "paper pushers."

 Narrow Scope: Back then, their work was primarily reactive, stepping in only when a legal issue popped up.